 Day 17 — Invoice sent out.
 The Accounts Receivable has hundreds of others to keep track of and send, maybe they only do this at the middle and end of the month.

-Day 60 — Call again, find out the invoice needs to go to someone else entirely.
+Day 60 — Call again, find out the payment is in the mail.
+We wait.

-67 days before a company can finally celebrate the money going into the bank.
+65 days before a company can finally celebrate money going into the bank.

-FinanceFuel accelerates a business’ cash flow by speeding up Accounts Receivables.
-We remove the remedial processing and collection tasks so employees can focus on high-value work driving the business forward.
-You can learn more about FinanceFuel on our website or, if you’re interested in speaking directly with a member of our customer success team, send us a note (firstname.lastname@example.org) and we’ll get back to you right away.
+FinanceFuel accelerates a business’ cash flow by funding outstanding invoices.
+You can learn more about FinanceFuel on our website or, if you’re interested in speaking directly with a member of our customer success team, send us a note (email@example.com) and we’ll get back to you right away.